danielthatcher/clips/README.md

 clips list
 ```

-To generate using one of the available templates, run
+To generate a snippet using one of the available templates, run
 ```
 clips [template]
 ```
 By default, this will ask you to fill in any missing variables for the template.
-To use defaults, as `-q`.
+To use defaults, add `-q`.
 To copy the result to the clipboard, add `-c`.

 For a list of all options, use
 ```